DanToml/conferences/talks/2018/kubecon/script.md

 ## $ whoami

 ^
 Hey, I'm Dani.
-I'm a Staff Software Engineer working on build infrastructure at CircleCI.
-I also maintain some open source tools used by a lot of mobile developers, CocoaPods, and Fastlane.
+I live in Berlin, and I'm a Staff Software Engineer on the build execution team at CircleCI.
+I'm also a maintainer of CocoaPods, a dependency manager for Cocoa applications, and fastlane, build and release automation tooling for mobile engineers.

 ---
 [.background-color: #212121]